5 top beauty foods

 Tip: Roast sweet potato wedges with olive oil and herbs for a tasty, skin-friendly snack.

 Green tea is loaded with catechins, powerful antioxidants that improve skin elasticity, reduce redness, and increase hydration.
-It also helps fight signs of aging by neutralizing harmful free radicals.
+It also helps fight signs of aging by neutralising harmful free radicals.

 Tip: Swap one daily coffee for a cup of green tea to hydrate and detox your skin from within.